Originally written in AUG15 – re-written and revised in JAN20

 I took the short flight from San Juan Island to Orcas by Kenmore Air again, this time on a wheel plane.
 These planes can hold more people – up to 10 – and allow more baggage: 50lbs/23kgs TOTAL per person.
 They can be checked into the ‘hold’ and don’t necessarily have to go into the aircraft cabin with you, unlike on a float plane.

-Moran State Park’s 5,252 acres lends itself out to camping and with five freshwater lakes, it makes a beautiful spot to stay.
+Moran State Park’s 5,252 acres lends itself out to camping/glamping and with five freshwater lakes, it makes a beautiful spot to stay.
 After having had such a great experience glamping with Lakedale Resort on San Juan Island, I decided to experience the best glamping on Orcas island in Moran State Park with Leanto.
 I find glamping in the San Juan islands chain is something I could get used to!

-Operating in a different manner to Lakedale resort, Wanderlust Camps have erected glamping sites in Vagabond Lodge, Hood River, Oregon and seven glamp tents in Moran State Park, where I stayed.
+Operating in a different manner to Lakedale resort, Leanto have erected glamping sites in Vagabond Lodge, Hood River, Oregon and seven glamp tents in Moran State Park where I stayed.
 The difference is, they have erected their canvas cabins in the camp ground – no specific resort with activities laid on for children, etc. It’s more private as it’s a more ‘wild’ experience.
-The tents are very well spread out, and as there are so few of them and located away from other tent campers, it made for a very peaceful experience.
+The tents are very well spread out and as there are so few of them and located away from other tent campers, it made for a very peaceful experience.

 Washrooms are located at the entrance to the tent site, and are shared with other campers.

 Glamping in the San Juan Islands – Cost

 A glamping experience in the San Juan islands – in this case Moran State Park in Orcas Island has a minimum stay of two nights and in June can cost approx. USD$400 for a 12′ x 14′ glamp tent with Queen bed, duvet, chest of drawers, by the lake and fire pit (see photos below).